Skip to:

 Author: Germain, S.

 • Association of Law Teachers Conference.
 (Public lecture) Online (2021).
-Panel Member.
-Invited speaker.
+Panel Member Invited speaker.

 Paper: Keynote Address 'Disruption for Greater Inclusion in Legal Education'